 Veterans who have been diagnosed with mesothelioma can access specialized, affordable treatment through the VA hospital system.
 Under the direction of highly experienced specialists, mesothelioma programs at VA hospitals can improve the life expectancy and comfort of veterans with mesothelioma.
+These services are often provided at no cost to the veteran.

 Mesothelioma Treatment at VA Hospitals